-The Office of Career Development collaborates with PNC faculty and staff to support the career development of undergraduate and graduate students as well as alumni, in various ways.
+The Career Center collaborates with PNC faculty and staff to support the career development of undergraduate and graduate students as well as alumni, in various ways.
 We rely on your support, assistance, and referral as students explore their career goals.

 We are also here to help you!
-Whether you seek the latest in employment trends and statistics, a presenter for your class, Career Development is here to help.
+Whether you seek the latest in employment trends and statistics, a presenter for your class, The Career Center is here to help.
 Below please find a list of services we offer to PNC faculty and staff.

 Don’t Cancel That Class

-In 2009, the Office of Career Development started offering to do classroom presentations in lieu of you canceling your class.
+In 2009, the Career Center started offering to do classroom presentations in lieu of you canceling your class.
 Since the inception of the program, we have conducted over 40 classroom presentations reaching over 500 students!
 Your continued support of this program is what makes it successful.

 UPDATE: To request a Classroom Presentation, please fill out this form.

 Faculty and staff are encouraged to refer students to our office for career guidance.
-The Office of Career Development services all Purdue students and alumni regardless of their campus affiliation.
+The Career Center services all Purdue students and alumni regardless of their campus affiliation.
 We appreciate your referrals, here is a list of the services we provide:

 Internship Preparation/Search Strategies